jaganraajan/agent-rag-financial-system/README.md

 A comprehensive financial analysis system that combines **Enhanced RAG (Retrieval-Augmented Generation)** capabilities with **LangGraph query decomposition** and a web scraper for SEC EDGAR 10-K filings.
 The system processes SEC filings, creates searchable vector embeddings, and provides intelligent answers to complex financial questions about Google, Microsoft, and NVIDIA using their recent 10-K filings.

+> **Note:** The file `script_output.txt` contains sample outputs for various query types, including comparative, multi-company, and temporal analyses.
+Refer to this file for example results and expected answer formats.

 ## 🚀 New Features with LangGraph Integration

 ### 🧠 Query Decomposition